jonamsalem/GenoAnnotate/README.md

 - Filtering variants based on customizable criteria
 - Annotating variants with pathogenicity scores and functional predictions
 - Identifying novel variants not present in population databases
-- Generates CSV files with gene annotations, clinical significance from ClinVar (CLNSIG), and REVEL scores (pathogenicity predictions for missense variants).
+- Generates text files with gene annotations, clinical significance from ClinVar (CLNSIG), and REVEL scores (pathogenicity predictions for missense variants).
+- Generate **aggregate** CSV and HTML reports of all annotated variant text files.
 - 🚀 Coming Soon: No-Code Cloud Version for browser-based analysis

 ## Requirements